holab-hku/Vulture/README.md

 Options:
 -o/--output-dir	<string>   the output directory
--p/--exePath <string>      path of the aligner precompiled aligner
 -t/--threads <int>         number of threads to run alignment with
 -d/--database <string>     select virus or virus and prokaryotes database, can be 'viruSITE' or 'viruSITE.NCBIprokaryotes'
 -s/--soloStrand <string>   STARsolo param: Reverse or Forward used for 10x 5' or 3' protocol, respectively